sahiljanbandhu/Teacher_Management_System/README.md

 # Teacher_Management_System
-This project is completely based on JDBC (CRUD Operations)
+This project is completely based on JDBC (CRUD Operations).